JorelAli/CommandAPI/docssrc/src/velocity_intro.md

 ## Registering a simple command

 Command registration works the same way as it does in Bukkit.
-To visualize this, we want to register a simple command that registers a random number between a chosen minimum and a chosen maximum value:
+To visualize this, we want to register a simple command that generates a random number between a chosen minimum and a chosen maximum value:

 <div class="example">